 A chook bucket for food scraps was almost always a feature, pantry staples were bought in reusable glass jars and the fruit and veg was one degree of separation from the farmer to the customer, by way of the green grocer (that’s assuming it hadn’t been harvested in the backyard).

-Bread was bought in cotton bread bags, and meat was wrapped in brown paper and sold alongside a chat about the weather and advice on the best cooking instructions.
+Bread was bought in cotton bread bags, and meat was wrapped in brown paper and sold alongside a chat about the weather and advice on the best way to cook it.

 Slices and cakes were proudly made at home and served for afternoon tea, and most jams and sauces were made from scratch using three or four ingredients.